Imagine waking up, grabbing a coffee, and sitting down to your laptop with a view overlooking the beach.

 I think it's important to acknowledge that remote work is a mindset, and that you can work virtually or remotely even with people in the same office.
 If you primarily use electronically-mediated communication and skip the face to face discussions, then you are predominantly a virtual worker.”

-Elizabeth is the award-winning blogger behind A Girl’s Guide to Project Management, a blog aimed at helping teams get work done and improving project communication.
+Elizabeth is the award-winning blogger behind A Rebel’s Guide to Project Management, a blog aimed at helping teams get work done and improving project communication.
 She is widely published on project management topics and has contributed to numerous websites and magazines.

 Chris Sims Highlights the Extra Communication Costs